Quail chicks eating game bird meal from a Hatching Time feeder.

 Why Nutrition Matters for Coturnix Quail

-Proper nutrition is the foundation of raising healthy, productive Coturnix quail.
-These birds grow quickly, produce eggs frequently, and have a relatively high metabolism, which means they need a well-balanced diet rich in protein, vitamins, and minerals to support all that activity.
+Good nutrition is the foundation for raising robust Coturnix quail.
+These fast-growing birds produce eggs frequently and have a high metabolism, so they need a well-balanced diet loaded with protein, vitamins, and minerals to keep up with their busy lifestyle.
+Getting their nutrition right means better egg production, faster growth, and fewer health issues overall.

 Growth and Development